 This prize recognises outstanding scientific performance.
-It can for example relate to exceptional personal contribution to the progression of projects (innovation, problem solving, the completion of very high quality work), the publication of major papers or patents, invited presentations at International conferences, obtaining of prizes or external funding, for the establishment of new collaborations etc. that exceeded typical expectations.
+It can for example relate to exceptional personal contribution to the progression of projects (innovation, problem solving, the completion of very high quality work), the publication of major papers or patents, invited presentations at International conferences, obtaining of prizes or external funding, establishment of new collaborations, management of collaborations with external partners (including policy makers and industrial partners), engagement with innovation and commercialisation, evidence of esteem from the research field etc. that exceeded typical expectations.

 Postdoc citizenship prize

 This category recognises postdoc involvement in QUB business through, for example: committee work, the organisation of events (e.g. conferences, symposia, courses, laboratory research meetings, journal clubs, etc.), volunteering for students’ activities (e.g. chairing/judging at symposium).
 Being a member of a committee will be considered but emphasis should be made on the actual contribution of the postdoc to the committee rather than simple membership (i.e. actions and outcomes).
 Contributions to national, international or field-specific committees can also be included.

 This prize recognises postdoc involvement in public engagement activities including (but not limited to) outreach events, student recruitment events, school visits, patient information, community consultation and information.